apache/incubator-graphar/docs/libraries/spark/spark.md

 For more information on usage, please refer to the examples:

-- [ComputeExample.scala][compute-example]  includes an example for constructing the GraphX graph from GAR files and executing a connected-components computation.
+- [ComputeExample.scala][compute-example]  includes an example for constructing the GraphX graph from GraphAr format files and executing a connected-components computation.
 - [TransformExample.scala][transform-example] shows an example for graph data conversion between different file types or different adjList types.
 - [Neo4j2GraphAr.scala][neo4j2graphar] and [GraphAr2Neo4j.scala][graphar2neo4j] are examples to conduct data importing/exporting for Neo4j.